We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 Firmware is a type of computer software that provides low-level programming control for the hardware of a device.
 It may contain basic functions of a device or even its whole complete operating system.

-It’s hard to manually update AirPods to newer versions of its firmware, but Apple mentions that this can be done automatically.
+It’s hard to manually update AirPods to newer versions of their firmware, but Apple mentions that this can be done automatically.

 Here are the steps on how to update your AirPods’ firmware: